Glow-Lang/glow/compiler/ir-roadmap.md

 # Proposal

-We define two additional IRs.
+We define two additional IRs, and suggest extensions to untyped Plutus Core for our use.
+We also explore alternative implementation options in the event that IOG does not want to implement proposed extensions.

 # Lambda Calculus